-- Supervise the scheduling and load-in/out for all scenery at the Studio
+- Supervise the scheduling and load-in/out for all scenery at the Studio and onstage.

 This position is a good fit for someone who:

-- Has deep experience in technical theatre or similar trades (event production, film and television, expo etc)
+- Has deep experience in technical theatre or similar trades (event production, film and television, expo etc).

-- Has construction and/or fabrication experience
+- Has construction and/or fabrication experience.

 - Is able to budget set builds for designers, creatively adjust designs as necessary, and complete set builds within the allotted budget.

-- Specifics about the operatic art form
+- Specifics about the operatic art form.

-- NOOA policies and procedures
+- NOOA policies and procedures.

 At New Orleans Opera, we are committed to diversity and inclusion in the workplace and we are an equal opportunity employer.
 NOOA will not discriminate against any employee or applicant for employment based on race, ethnicity, color, national origin, gender, gender identity, sexual orientation, age, religion, disability, protected veteran status, or other characteristics protected by law.
 We are committed to eliminating barriers to access and equity and see a diverse workforce as a key step toward this goal.
 We encourage candidates who identify as BIPOC, LGBTQ+, otherwise-abled, and other underrepresented identities to apply.
 All applications will receive consideration for employment.